sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Procedural-Abstraction/topic-sqrt2-1-what-is-procedural-abstraction.rst

 program.
 In this chapter we are going to talk about **procedural abstraction** which just means hiding the details of how something gets done so we can focus instead of what the procedure achieves.
-A procedure is a method for doing something and if we abstract a procedure we hide the details of **how** it does things allowing us to focus on **what** result it achieves.
+A procedure is a method for doing something and if we abstract a procedure we hide the details of *how* it does things, allowing us to focus on *what* result it achieves.

 Procedures go by many names in different programming languages: functions, subroutines, commands, or even procedures.
 In Java they are called **methods**, as in a method of doing something.

-In the last chapter we talked about data types and variables.
+In the last unit we talked about data types and variables.
 Variables are a form of abstraction—by giving a name to a value we can think about it in terms of what it means rather than as a specific value.
-But data is mostly inert; it just `is`.
-Any code that `does` anything will live in a method.
-So far we’ve only seen one method the ``main`` method that is run when you run a Java class.
-In this chapter we’ll see how to write other methods and how to **call** them.
+We’ve also seen how to write expressions that compute new values from existing values using operators.
+But if we start writing complex expressions, especially if we have to use the same complex expression more than once in a program, writing everything in terms of just values, variables, and operator will get pretty unweildy.
+That’s where methods come in.
+They allow us to abstract the details of a particular computation and give it a name and then **call** it using that name.

 What is a Method?
 -----------------